Sovereign-Labs/sovereign-book/src/build-a-module.md

 ```

 Note that this is only necessary if the compiler warns you that the type doesn't
-suppor `BorshSerialize` or `BorshDeserialize`.
+support `BorshSerialize` or `BorshDeserialize`.
 If the compiler is happy, you
 don't need to override the default.

 The last important thing to note about state is that for each kind of item